-Dordt takes its Reformed Christian perspective seriously at all levels of faculty hiring and performance review.
+Dordt takes its Reformed Christian perspective seriously at all levels of faculty hiring, development, and performance review.
 Applicants must demonstrate a Christian faith commitment in agreement with Scripture and the basic tenets of the Reformed faith; they must also articulate how their Christian convictions are reflected in their teaching and scholarship.
 Dordt faculty members continually work to develop and communicate their understanding of how their Reformed worldview influences how they approach their discipline and their task as educators and scholars.

 Dordt is committed to a communal hiring process for faculty members.
 For each position opening, the related department, area leader, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
-The candidate recommended for hiring then interviews with members of the Board of Trustees.
+The candidate recommended for an initial term contract then interviews with members of the Board of Trustees.
 This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the college community.

 Teaching Load and Instructional Support

 Dordt emphasizes teaching and learning.
-A typical teaching load for full-time faculty is four courses per semester, with about five course preparations per year.
+A typical teaching load for full-time faculty is four courses per semester.
 Faculty members do not normally teach in the summer, except for those on international programs or in the graduate education program.

 Dordt has an extensive instructional support program.
-New faculty meet informally with a faculty mentor for their first year to discuss teaching strategies, campus issues, adjustments to the community, or other issues the new faculty member may have.
+New faculty meet informally with a faculty mentor for their first several years to discuss teaching strategies, campus issues, adjustments to the community, or other issues the new faculty member may have.
 New faculty also participate in formal orientation sessions throughout their first year in order to learn more about Dordt's history, Reformational perspective, and approaches to teaching and learning.

-All faculty members are strongly encouraged to consult with colleagues, department chairs, area leaders, and the Dean for Curriculum and Instruction for specific assistance with syllabus development, pedagogical strategies, and classroom management issues; instructional workshops and other opportunities for pedagogical development are offered on a regular basis.
+All faculty members are strongly encouraged to consult with colleagues, department chairs, area leaders, and the Dean for Curriculum and Instruction for specific assistance with course design and syllabus development, pedagogical strategies, and classroom management issues; instructional workshops and other opportunities for pedagogical development are offered on a regular basis.